Tolkien Collector's Guide

 Complete

-In 1937, at the urging of his publishers Collins, Tolkien began writing "a new Hobbit."
+In 1937, at the urging of his publishers, Tolkien began writing "a new Hobbit."
 Due to his full-time academic position, progress was slow, and he abandoned the manuscript for most of 1943.
 He began writing again in April 1944, and completed a revision of the earlier portions of the work in 1949.
 In April 1952, Collins declined to publish the work; by August 1952, nearly every major British publisher had rejected the work.

 George Sayer received a copy of Tolkien’s manuscript from their mutual friend, C. S. Lewis.
 Sayer and his wife became enthusiastic fans of the work, and invited Tolkien to stay with them at Malvern in August when he was on break.
 Having heard that publisher George Allen & Unwin had an interest in publishing the work, Tolkien writes George Sayer to request the return of the manuscript and to coordinate a visit.